ananyashailesh/petadoptionapp/README.md

 - **Firebase Cloud Messaging**: Push notifications for emergency alerts and updates.
 - **Payment Gateway API**: For handling secure donations and crowdfunding contributions.

-## 🔒 Authentication

-- JWT / OAuth2 secure login and token-based access.

-## 📦 Architecture

-- Modular Flutter UI
-- RESTful API consumption
-- Real-time data updates
-- Clean and maintainable codebase

-## 🆘 Rescue Workflow

-1. User reports an animal in need with image and location.
-2. Case appears on a live map.
-3. Alerts are sent to rescue teams.
-4. Status and progress are tracked in real-time.

 ## 👥 Team

 - Ananya Shailesh (23BRS1200)